 Does the idea of talking to strangers appeal to you?
 I understand it’s probably not everyone’s cup of tea but we don’t have to avoid it at all costs either.

 Recently I’ve stepped out my comfort zone and started to make small talk with a selected range of strangers in public.
 It’s a mixed bag – both exhilarating and intimidating.

-It’s a lot easier when you have a dog with you.
-I’ve seen how quickly people drop their guard and come for a chat on their own initiative.
-It’s true my dog (Jamie) is more popular than me.
+You can expect it’d be a lot easier if you have a dog with you.
+I’ve seen how quickly people drop their guard and come for a chat.
+My dog (Jamie) is way more popular than me.
+I don’t deny it.
 He draws lots of attention wherever he goes.
 Why wouldn’t he?
-A cutie like him, I can learn so much from his unforced charisma.
+A cutie like him.
+I can learn so much from his natural charisma.

 Not surprisingly, the more comfortable you are with who you are, the more natural the interaction will flow through between you and a stranger.
-Personally, to reach that level of comfort and authenticity in front of someone you’ve never met or spoken with, it requires some mental preparation to begin with.
-I generally start it off by having a rough draft in my head, typically a very short sentence/question, then 123 I just dive straight into it without any expectations.
+Personally, to reach that level of comfort and authenticity in front of someone you’ve never met and spoken with, it requires some mental preparation to begin with.
+I generally start it off by having a rough draft in my head, typically a very short sentence/question, then 123 I just dive straight into it.
 Then just let the nature takes its own course.
 It’s a matter of relying on my intuitions and spontaneity.
-Whatever it pans out, it’s meant to be that way.
+Whatever comes out of it, it’s meant to be that way.

 They say stranger are just friends you haven’t met yet.
 I can relate to it.
 The beauty of talking to strangers is you’ll probably never meet them again…